Rich Varano age 6 |

 Rich Varano began sand sculpting at age six on New Smyrna Beach, on the central east coast of Florida, in Volusia County.
-When his father Frank, and avid amateur sand sculpture enthusiast himself, showed the boy how a big pile of sand one could shovel up in just ten minutes or so could quickly and easily be rendered into fun and amazing sand sculptures, he went home and threw away his play-doh.
-Varano practiced the craft as a hobby periodically, ever since.
-Until one day as a young man in his mid twenties, he discovered people would pay him to do it.
-Within a year, that was the only thing he did for a living ever since. |
+When his father Frank, and avid amateur sand sculpture enthusiast himself, showed the young boy how a big pile of sand one could shovel up in just ten minutes or so could quickly and easily be rendered into fun and amazing sand sculptures, Little Richie went home and threw away his play-doh.
+Varano practiced the craft as a hobby ever since.
+Until one day as a young man in his mid twenties, he discovered people would pay him to create sand sculpture.
+Within a year, and ever since that time, Sand sculpture and related activities has been the only thing he has done for a living. |

-Varano - March 2010 |
+![]() March 2010 |

-That was over two decades ago.
+That was almost three full decades ago.
 At that time, he established Varano Sand Sculpture Co.
-Shortly after that, he was employed at Sea World in Orlando where he was the full time sand sculptor creating captivating sand art displays 40 hours per week as entertainment for the thousands of guest visiting the park each day.
-There, he honed his sand sculpting (and people) skills even more. |
+(VSS) Shortly after that, in the mid 1980's, he was employed at Sea World in Orlando where he was the full time sand sculptor creating captivating sand art displays 40 hours per week as entertainment for the thousands of guest visiting the park each day.
+There, he honed his sand sculpting (and people) skills even more.
+He was media trained by that company and was utilized occasionally on tour as a target market entertainment and spokesperson to promote the marine life park.. |

 After eight